riciPrini/Internship-project/README.md

 # tirocinio
-Use [MyTools](Sumo/MyTools/) to convert MATSim plans to SUMO route.
+Use [MyTools](Sumo/Mytools/) to convert MATSim files to SUMO files.